precice/tutorials/flow-over-heated-plate-calculix/README.md

 Solid participant:

 * CalculiX.
 For more information, have a look at the [CalculiX adapter documentation](http://precice.org/adapter-calculix-overview.html).
+Be sure to use at least version 2.19.1 of the adapter.

 ## Running the Simulation